numericalEFT/CompositeGrids.jl/README.md

 - **Uniform Grid:** Defined by the boundary and the number of grid points.
 It offers an O(1) floor function for rapid point location.

 - **Log Grid:** Defined by the boundary, number of grid points, minimum interval, and direction.
 It generates a log-dense grid based on the provided parameters.
+An O(1) floor function is provided.
 For example:
 ```julia
     using CompositeGrids
     loggrid = SimpleGrid.Log{Float64}([0.0,1.0], 6, 0.0001, true)